jundalisay/superblist/content/en/social/supersociology/solutions/constitutional-virtues.md

 ## The Origin of Laws

-According to David Hume, a society is bound together by laws from a justice system.
+According to D Hume, a society is bound together by laws from a justice system.
 These laws were originally created to make people useful to each other and to maintain peace and order.

 Initially, these were dictated arbitrarily by a chieftain or king.
 In time, as the society progressed, those laws were decided by the people themselves through a parliament or senate.
 This allowed the laws to suit the people and their changing situation.